Manojkl/PointNet/README.md

 PointNet: Deep Learning on Point Sets for 3D Classification and Segmentation

-Implemetation of Pointnet in pytorch
+Implemetation of Pointnet in pytorch using Modelnet10[5] dataset containing 10 classes.

 # Abstract [1]